STRUCTURAL NEUROSCIENCE OF SYNAPSE CONNECTIVITY

 Dr. Susanne Ressl, PI

-Dr. Perla Pena Palomino, Research Scientist
+Dr. Perla Pena Palomino, Postdoc

 Eleena Sherman, Undergraduate researcher